Ethnic conflict: Primordialist accounts

 Primordialists have reformulated the "ancient hatreds" hypothesis and have focused more on the role of human nature.
-Petersen argues that the existence of hatred and animosity does not have to be rooted in history for it to play a role in shaping human behavior and action: "If "ancient hatred" means a hatred consuming the daily thoughts of great masses of people, then the "ancient hatreds" argument deserves to be readily dismissed.
-However, if hatred is conceived as a historically formed "schema" that guides action in some situations, then the conception should be taken more seriously."
+Petersen argues that the existence of hatred and animosity does not have to be rooted in history for it to play a role in shaping human behavior and action: "If 'ancient hatred' means a hatred consuming the daily thoughts of great masses of people, then the 'ancient hatreds' argument deserves to be readily dismissed.
+However, if hatred is conceived as a historically formed 'schema' that guides action in some situations, then the conception should be taken more seriously."

 Instrumentalist accounts

 Anthony Smith notes that the instrumentalist account "came to prominence in the 1960s and 1970s in the United States, in the debate about (white) ethnic persistence in what was supposed to have been an effective melting pot".
 This new theory sought explained persistence as the result of the actions of community leaders, "who used their cultural groups as sites of mass mobilization and as constituencies in their competition for power and resources, because they found them more effective than social classes".
 In this account of ethnic identification, ethnicity and race are viewed as instrumental means to achieve particular ends.

 Whether ethnicity is a fixed perception or not is not crucial in the instrumentalist accounts.
 Moreover, the scholars of this school generally do not oppose the view that ethnic difference plays a part in many conflicts.
 They simply claim that ethnic difference is not sufficient to explain conflicts.

 Mass mobilization of ethnic groups can only be successful if there are latent ethnic differences to be exploited, otherwise politicians would not even attempt to make political appeals based on ethnicity and would focus instead on economic or ideological appeals.
 For these reasons, it is difficult to completely discount the role of inherent ethnic differences.
 Additionally, ethnic entrepreneurs, or elites, could be tempted to mobilize ethnic groups in order to gain their political support in democratizing states.
-Instrumentalists theorists especially emphasize this interpretation in ethnic states in which one ethnic group is promoted at the expense of other ethnicities.
+Instrumentalist theorists especially emphasize this interpretation in ethnic states in which one ethnic group is promoted at the expense of other ethnicities.

 Furthermore, ethnic mass mobilization is likely to be plagued by collective action problems, especially if ethnic protests are likely to lead to violence.
 Instrumentalist scholars have tried to respond to these shortcomings.
 For example, Russell Hardin argues that ethnic mobilization faces problems of coordination and not collective action.
 He points out that a charismatic leader acts as a focal point around which members of an ethnic group coalesce.
 The existence of such an actor helps to clarify beliefs about the behavior of others within an ethnic group.